Colin Cloud

-Colin McLeod, known professionally as Colin Cloud, is a British stage mentalist from Harthill, Scotland, who describes himself as The Real Life Sherlock Holmes.
+Colin McLeod, known professionally as Colin Cloud, is a Scottish stage mentalist from Harthill, Scotland, who describes himself as The Real Life Sherlock Holmes.
 In 2017 he appeared as a semi-finalist on season 12 of America's Got Talent.

 Personal life

 Cloud was born on 9 January 1987 in Harthill, Scotland.
 In a 2015 interview with stv Glasgow, Cloud says that he was shy and quiet at school, and that he studied forensic investigation at university.
 He has stated that he has been inspired by Arthur Conan Doyle's fictional detective, Sherlock Holmes, and the detective's ability to read people.